ShabbeerPetersen/ShabbeerPetersen/README.md

 - 🖥️ I'm currently learning HTML, CSS, and JavaScript.
 - 🎮 I'm an avid gamer and enjoy exploring the gaming world (Mostly offline).
-- 💪 I'm on a journey to become physically stronger and healthier.
 - 🌐 My ultimate goal is to work in the field of artificial intelligence and machine learning.

 Feel free to explore my repositories, where you'll find projects related to my interests and learnings.